hortonworks/cloudbreak/docs/azure.md

 In order for Cloudbreak to be able to launch clusters on Azure on your behalf you need to set up your Azure ARM application.

 ```
-cbd azure configure-arm --app_name myapp --app_password password123 --subscription_id 1234-abcd-efgh-1234 --username example@company.onmicrosoft.com --password password123
+cbd azure configure-arm --app_name myapp --app_password password123 --subscription_id 1234-abcd-efgh-1234 --username testuser@company.onmicrosoft.com --password password123
 ```

-Where `--app_password` is your application password (default is password), `--subscription_id` is your Azure subscription ID, `--username` is your Azure username and  `--password` is your Azure password.
+The command first creates an Active Directory application with the configured name and password and adds the permissions that are needed to call the Azure Resource Manager API.

+*Options:*

+**--app_name**: Your application name.
+Default is *app*.

+**--app_password**: Your application password.
+Default is *password*.

+**--subscription_id**: Your Azure subscription ID.

+**--username**: Your Azure username.

+**--password**: Your Azure password.

 #### Filesystem configuration